Skip to content

 FlagDefaultDescription

---api-port <n>3335Port for the @kozou/api server (used when --adapter api is set).
+--api-port <n>3335Port for the @kozou/api server (used when the backend is api).

 Terminal window